CA-TCN: A Causal-Anticausal Temporal Convolutional Network for Direct Auditory Attention Decoding: Introduction

 All previous mentioned entrainment-based AAD algorithms perform attended speech selection in a two-step process.
-First, the AAD model is applied to the EEG signal (or both EEG and stimulus in the case of CCA), and then the resulting predicted envelope or temporal sequence is correlated for classification.
+First, the AAD model is applied to the EEG signal (or both EEG and stimulus in the case of CCA), and then the resulting predicted envelope or temporal sequence classification.
 The Auditory Attention Decoding Network (AADNet) \cite{nguyen_aadnet_2025} proposes a deep-learning based architecture that unifies these two steps to directly identify the attended stimulus.
 As a result, the whole network is optimized based on the final classification accuracy.
 Importantly, the results were obtained under a clear validation scheme using publicly available data, which prevent the evaluation setting from being biased by some common overfitting issues in AAD ~\cite{rotaru_what_2024, puffay_relating_2023}.
 Specially for the subject-independent validation scheme, where no user specific data is used during training, AADNet demonstrated a substantial improvement in accuracy when compared with the other established AAD models.
 The architecture of AADNet is inspired by the Inception network paradigm~\cite{szegedy_going_2015}, which relies on multiple parallel convolutional branches applying kernels of different sizes to capture diverse characteristics of the input signals.
 While effective, this design requires the careful specification of a large number of branch-specific hyper-parameters, thereby constraining each branch to model a predefined temporal or spatial feature.
 From our perspective, several established design choices in modern convolutional network design~\cite{zhang_modern_2021}, i.e., residual connections~\cite{he_deep_2016} and dilated convolutions for temporal sequence modeling~\cite{bai_empirical_2018a, lea_temporal_2017}, offer the opportunity to simplify the architecture while promoting a more unified and robust modeling strategy for AAD.

 Motivated by these considerations, this work introduces CA-TCN, a Causal–Anticausal Temporal Convolutional Network designed to directly classify the attended speaker in a two-speaker competing scenario.
 The proposed architecture builds upon a Temporal Convolutional Network (TCN) framework to jointly project and align the signal representations differentiating the processing of the two types of signals.
 In fact, stimuli is processed by causal convolutions considering a near one-second long past receptive field whereas EEG signals are processed in an anticausal fashion including a tighter receptive field.
 An ablation study was performed to further discuss and study the incorporation of these design choices as well as the contribution of each processing stage in the overall accuracy.
 When compared with other three established AAD models, CA-TCN outperformed them consistently across the three datasets and the two validations schemes considered in the study.
 Moreover, the clustering performed on the spatial filters of the EEG branch, highlighted the stability of the spatial processing across different sets.